natelewis/edwin-the-assistant/README.md

 #### Test It Out

-From here you can go the simulator page in the Google Actions console, your Google Home, or your Google Assistant and say "Talk to My Test App".
+If everything is working, you will see that Edwin is connected and your configuration is pushed in the console.
+Now you can go to the simulator page in the Google Actions console, your Google Home, or your Google Assistant and say "Talk to My Test App".
 This will respond, and start the conversation.
 If you want it to say "Talk to Edwin", then you have to update your App Information under the Google Actions console for your project.

 ## Extending Intent and Context Discovery Logic
 You can use the tool under http://www.edwintheassistant.com or manually update the files under the data directory.
 Here is an example of each type of file.